annageraci/Battery_Charger_Smart/README.md

    a) from Docker Desktop: it is necessary to declare the Battery_Charger_Smart folder path as 'host path', and '/app/settings' as 'container path'
    b) from command line: docker run -v [path of Battery_Charger_Smart]:/app/settings imageName

-Each folder corresponds to an application, and contain a DockerFile
+Each folder corresponds to an application, and contain a DockerFile that is used to run a container.